bil-bas/smash_and_grab/README.md

 ### Implemented game features

 * Play in single-player (Human vs. AI), hot-seat (Human vs. Human) or AI vs. AI modes.
+Bystanders are always controlled by the AI though.

 * All characters can:
+    - automatically attack if they have actions left in another player's turn:
-    - get reactive melee attacks from an enemy entering OR leaving an adjacent tile.
+      - get reactive melee attack against an enemy entering OR leaving an adjacent tile.
-    - make ranged shots against anyone moving in their LoS and within range.
+      - make ranged shots against anyone moving in their LoS and within range (over-watch).

-* You can control your Baddies and/or Goodies to:
+* You can select your Baddies and/or Goodies to:
     - move around.
     - melee with enemies (Baddies => Goodies or Bystanders, Goodies => Baddies).
     - shoot enemies within range and LoS.
     - sprint to get extra movement (sacrificing all actions for that turn).
 Can be cancelled at any time (if you have enough MP left).
+    - see indicated:
+        * all tiles they can move to
+        * all enemies they can melee
+        * all tiles where they'd suffer reactive fire or melee
+        * all tiles they have LOS to and all enemies they could shoot (assuming they have a ranged attack)

+* AI
+    - the AI is pretty dreadful, even by game standards :)
-* Goodies/Baddies AI can:
+    -  Goodies/Baddies AI can:
-    - charge into melee with an enemy in range.
+        * charge into melee with an enemy in range.
-    - shoot an enemy within range and LoS.
+        * shoot an enemy within range and LoS.
+        * if baddies, will prefer to attack goodies over picking on bystanders.
-    - move aimlessly.
+        * move aimlessly.

-* Bystanders AI can:
+    - Bystanders AI can:
-    - wander aimlessly in their turn.
+        * wander aimlessly.

 * Scroll map with keyboard arrows; zoom with mouse wheel.
 * Saving/loading (F5/F6) of state in Editor & Game.